eqNj/eqN-PD2-Filter/README.md

 Made an up-to-date copy of all of the LLD lines in my filter available separately in the 'Filter-Sub' branch.

 Continued optimizations for use with the new HD text introduced last season.

+## 1.7.0 - (Season 9)

+Updated Defense Range information on armor bases.

+Further refined the 'green dot' added to the end of high defense, non-superior non-magic (white) runeword bases that signifies a good roll.

+Updated Vision of Terror and Voidstone descriptions with new difficulty toggle capability.

+Added details about crafting results to Infusion descriptions, but only in town.

+Added new Diamond recipes to applicable magic crafting base and stacked Diamond descriptions when using the 'ShowRecipes' filter level.

+Made it so crafting recipes show on P Gems on all filter levels, but only in town.

+Updated 'High IAS Low Level Weapon' tags to account for the new Brilliant crafts.

+Ensured items for Ice Bolt, Inferno, Arctic Blast, Poison Creeper, Poison Strike, and various other skills were all showing appropriately useful drops and/or description highlights.

+Added new LLD tags for daggers that would be good for Kick/MA Assassin and Poison Strike Necromancer.

+Added new high level tags for daggers that would be good for all kinds of Assassins as well as Poison Strike Necromancer.